jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 of national elections or armed conflict are especially dangerous.
-In the online environment, cyber influence operations often make use of coordinated inauthentic behavior such as the deployment of automated bots and web assets run by troll farms to generate, spread, and amplify content, often with false or misleading information.
+In the online environment, cyber influence operations often make use of coordinated inauthentic behavior– such as the deployment of automated bots and web assets run by troll farms to generate, spread, and amplify content, often with false or misleading information.
 Offline, state actors undertake influence activity like staging provocations, traditional media engagement, and funding or supporting political groups or candidates.
-Such actionswhether online or offlinemay be done overtly, for example through state\-controlled media organs, or covertly.
+Such actions—whether online or offline—may be done overtly, for example through state\-controlled media organs, or covertly.
-Often, they seek to exploit existing fault lines or divisions in societies to manipulate public opinion in support of a nations objectives.Although the tactics, techniques, and procedures (TTPs) employed in influence operations vary across campaigns, one noteworthy trend that has emerged across actors is the overlap and, in some
+Often, they seek to exploit existing fault lines or divisions in societies to manipulate public opinion in support of a nation’s objectives.

+Although the tactics, techniques, and procedures (TTPs) employed in influence operations vary across campaigns, one noteworthy trend that has emerged across actors is the overlap and, in some